-In a bowl, mix together sugar, vegetable oil, and vanilla.
+In a bowl, stir together sugar, vegetable oil, and vanilla.
 Set aside this combination.

-Combine the flour, sugar, and zucchini.
-You can also add chopped pecans or chocolate chips to these zucchini brownies.
-I love them with chocolate chips because they make the brownies even fudgier.
+Combine the flour, sugar, and zucchini mixture to form the brownie batter.
+You can also add chopped pecans or chocolate chips to these zucchini brownies at this point.
+I love zucchini brownies with chocolate chips because they make the brownies even fudgier.

 Bake on 350 degrees for 25-30 minutes.
 I baked them for 20 minutes on the convection oven setting.